 Because of the nature of the site it is recommended that visits are pre-booked.
 Please look at the Bookings page for more information and the Events Calendar for upcoming events.

 Visitors with impaired mobility or who use a wheelchair are requested to please contact the Observatory in advance of a booking or visit so that we can explain the limitations of the facility.

 Please also note that the road to the observatory is rough, unfinished and steep in places; whilst it is passable with ordinary vehicles care must be taken.
 With this in mind it is best to contact us before making your way to the observatory if you have any queries.

-All events go ahead when its cloudy/rainy.
-If the roads are impassable due to snow or icy conditions then we may be forced to cancel the planned session; if this is the case we will offer you the opportunity to reschedule your booking to a different event.
+All events go ahead even when its cloudy/rainy.
+If the roads are impassable due to snow or icy conditions then we may be forced to cancel a planned session; if this is the case we will offer you the opportunity to reschedule your booking to a different event.

 We will contact you by the e-mail address and phone number you provided when you booked, so please make sure you check both voicemail and e-mail before you start your journey to the SDSO in case we’ve been in touch!
 We will also update the front page of our website, Facebook page and we will tweet to let you know if the event has had to be cancelled.